laravel/docs/queries.md

 ### Full Text Where Clauses

 > [!WARNING]
-> Full text where clauses are currently supported by MySQL and PostgreSQL.
+> Full text where clauses are currently supported by MariaDB, MySQL, and PostgreSQL.

 The `whereFullText` and `orWhereFullText` methods may be used to add full text "where" clauses to a query for columns that have [full text indexes](/docs/{{version}}/migrations#available-index-types).
 These methods will be transformed into the appropriate SQL for the underlying database system by Laravel.
-For example, a `MATCH AGAINST` clause will be generated for applications utilizing MySQL:
+For example, a `MATCH AGAINST` clause will be generated for applications utilizing MariaDB or MySQL:

     $users = DB::table('users')
                ->whereFullText('bio', 'web developer')